 Switching jobs can have its perks—new opportunities often mean new experiences, an expanding skill set, and perhaps an enticing salary and benefits package.
-And with the benefits of a new job comes a very important question: What to do with your old 401(k)?
+And with the benefits of a new job comes a very important question: What should you do with your old 401(k)?

 If you’ve contributed to a former employer’s 401(k), it may sound appealing to use your assets to pay off debt or fund an upcoming purchase like a down payment on a car or home.
 However, the long-term impact of cashing out your 401(k) can be quite significant.

 Fees, taxes, and penalties can considerably reduce the amount of money you’ll receive from cashing out your 401(k).
-The amount you cash out will be subject to a mandatory 20% withholding for federal income tax, and there is an additional 10% early withdrawal penalty if you’re under age 59 ½.
+The amount you cash out will be subject to a mandatory 20% withholding for federal income tax, and there is an additional 10% early withdrawal penalty if you’re younger than 59 ½.
 You may also be responsible for ordinary income tax on the full amount of your distribution as well as state and local taxes, depending on where you live.

 More importantly, a benefit of a tax-advantaged 401(k) account is that it allows your pretax contributions to continue growing tax-deferred.
 Over time, your earnings can generate their own earnings, potentially helping you accumulate even more.
 Alternatively, if you cash out your 401(k), you can’t make up for the power of earnings lost over time.

 But there are alternatives to cashing out that can help keep your retirement plan going, and potentially growing, over time.

 Determining what to do with your old 401(k) is an important financial decision you may need to make many times in your career.
-And you’ll want to carefully consider all of your choices, including not just cashing out but also the ones that may help your account continue to grow.
-These choices are: leave it with your former employer, roll it into your current employer’s plan, or roll it over to an Individual Retirement Account (IRA).
+And you’ll want to carefully consider all your choices, including not just cashing out but also the ones that may help your account continue to grow.
+These choices are leave it with your former employer, roll it into your current employer’s plan, or roll it over to an individual retirement account (IRA).
 Please visit tdameritrade.com/rollover for more information on rollover alternatives.